Skip to main content

 Subjects covered in the briefing include:

-• containers inspection, servicing and reporting procedures;
+• container inspection, servicing and reporting procedures;

 • physical security locking requirements of the Protective Security Policy Framework and ASIO Technical Notes;